jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 ## Changes from 02 to 03

 * Removed "value" and "hreflang" explanations from the "Geofeed Link" section.
-Further, clarified the "zero or more" cardinality of Geofeed link objects.
+Further, clarified the cardinality of Geofeed link objects.
 * Removed the "Redaction" section since the geofeed files are public to start with.
 * Added URLs for various IANA registries.